imgag/ngs-bits/doc/tools/VcfFilter.md

 	  -sample <string>       Filter by sample-specific entries - use ';' as separator for several filters, e.g. 'GT is 1/1' (spaces are important).
 	Valid operations are '>','>=','=','!=','<=','<','is','not','contains'.
 	                         Default value: ''
-	  -sample_one_match      If sample_one_match is active samples are in OR mode.
-They will pass a filter once one or more of the sample passes the filters.
+	  -sample_one_match      If set, a line will pass if one sample passes all filters (default behaviour is that all samples have to pass all filters).
 	                         Default value: 'false'

 	Special parameters: